MCNAIR CENTER GRANTS FOR

-The purpose of McNair Research Grant is to fund applied research that focuses on the general human needs of the Pee Dee region.
-These include, but are not limited to, social, educational, economic, environmental, political, and health matters.
-Through such research, Francis Marion University hopes to serve as a catalyst for enhancing the quality of life for the people of the region.
+The McNair Center for Research and Service was established with funding from the PSARAS Foundation.
+In keeping with the mission, the purpose of McNair Center Grants for Research and Service is to fund projects that focus on the general human needs of residents of the Pee Dee region and South Carolina.
+Grants will support research, service, and instructional projects that include, but are not limited to, economic, educational, environmental, health, political, and social matters.
+Successful proposals will be joint faculty/student projects and will demonstrate a potential to provide tangible benefits to the people of the Pee Dee region or the state.
+Through such projects, Francis Marion University hopes to serve as a catalyst for enhancing the quality of life for the people of the region.

-- Joint proposals will be treated as a single grant request and, therefore, are eligible for no more than $5000.
+- Joint proposals will be treated as a single grant request and be from FMU faculty.

 - Approval of grants using human subjects, radioisotopes, or vertebrates will be predicated upon approval from the Institutional Review Board (for human subjects), the Department of Physics (for radioisotopes), or the Department of Biology (for vertebrates).
 (A faculty member may apply for a McNair grant before receiving approval from the IRB or Physics or Biology Department, but if the IRB or Physics or Biology Department has not given its consent to the applicant prior to the grant application deadline, the applicant will be disqualified from receiving a grant.)

-- Any grant money left unspent by the end of the award year, be it because of the grantee’s inability to complete the project or other reason, will revert to the university account.
+- Any grant money left unspent by the end of the award period will revert to the university.

-- Any publications produced by the grant must acknowledge both Francis Marion University and the Robert E. McNair Center for Government and History.
+- All publications produced by the grant must acknowledge both Francis Marion University and the Robert E. McNair Center for Research and Service.

-- Grant recipients are deemed responsible for overseeing their budgets.
+- Grant recipients are responsible for overseeing grant budgets.

-- At the end of the year, an applicant must submit a final report detailing:
+- At the end of the award period, an applicant must submit a final report to the McNair Center detailing the project.
+Full report requirements will be provided to recipients but will include the following areas:

 - How the grant money was appropriated and spent.